-The NPW Act provides for the destruction of kangaroos for the purposes of mitigating or preventing damage.
-This process is managed outside of the commercial harvest through the permit to destroy wildlife system and DEWNR's non-commercial destruction policy, which guide staff in the issuing of non-commercial destruction permits.
-A landholder can apply for a permit to destroy a specified number of kangaroos when kangaroos are causing, or are likely to cause, detrimental impacts.
-Kangaroos culled under a Permit to Destroy Wildlife (Kangaroos) must be killed following the Non-Commercial Code.
+The NPW Act provides for the destruction of kangaroos for the purposes of mitigating or preventing damage to environmental values, pasture, crops and infrastructure.
+This process is managed outside of the commercial harvest through the Wildlife Permit System and DEW's Permit to Destroy Wildlife Policy, which guides staff in the issuing of noncommercial destruction permits (Permits to Destroy Wildlife).
+Where a property is within the commercial harvest area, DEW will encourage the landholder to consider the commercial industry before applying for a Permit to Destroy Wildlife.
+However, where the commercial industry is unable to meet the landholder's land management needs or the landholder does not wish to use the commercial industry, the landholder can apply for a permit to destroy a specified number of kangaroos when kangaroos are causing, or are likely to cause, detrimental impacts.
+Kangaroos culled under a Permit to Destroy Wildlife must be killed following the National Code of Practice for the Humane Shooting of Kangaroos and Wallabies for Non-Commercial Purposes (NRMMC 2008).

-Action 8: Educate DEWNR regional staff and land managers on best practice for combining the use of commercial and non-commercial techniques for kangaroo management.
+Action 8: Educate DEW regional staff and land managers on best practice for combining the use of commercial and non-commercial options for kangaroo management.

-- 8.1 Develop decision-making tools to assist regional staff in providing advice to land managers on commercial vs. non-commercial kangaroo management. - 8.2 DEWNR will encourage landholders applying for a Permit to Destroy Wildlife (Kangaroos) within the commercial harvest area to use commercial operators where possible. - 8.3 Investigate the introduction of training tools (like those undertaken by people applying to become kangaroo field processors) to raise awareness of the Non-Commercial Code for people requesting a non-commercial Permit to Destroy Wildlife (Kangaroos). - 8.4 Investigate alternative ways to integrate commercial and non-commercial kangaroo management options to mitigate damage to land condition.
+- 8.1 DEW staff will develop decision-making tools, including a pros and cons list of harvesting, to assist regional DEW staff in providing advice to land managers on commercial vs. non-commercial kangaroo management. - 8.2 DEW staff will encourage landholders applying for a Permit to Destroy Wildlife (Kangaroos) within the commercial harvest area to use kangaroo field processors where possible. - 8.3 DEW staff will investigate the introduction of training tools (like those undertaken by people applying to become kangaroo field processors) to improve awareness of the Non-Commercial Code of Practice for people requesting a non-commercial Permit to Destroy Wildlife (Kangaroos). - 8.4 Investigate alternative ways to integrate commercial and non-commercial kangaroo management options to mitigate damage to land condition.